nyorain/tokonoma/docs/notes.md

 Todo
 =====

-- Re-enable Werror?
-	- probably not a good idea though, there are so many subprojects and dependencies that it's just really annoying on compiler up-/downgrade.
-But do it every once in a while
 - Fix all meson warnings
 - Make sure to use TKN_BASE_DIR instead of hardcoding asset paths
 - Make sure to include SSE and Neon in the speex (cubeb) build